Weblayers in scenarios

 Evaluate performance

-Since weblayers in scenarios don't have a built-in Evaluate tab, you'll need to create a custom dashboard to track performance.
+Weblayers in scenarios don't have a built-in Evaluate tab.
+Use a custom dashboard to track performance instead.

 When a customer reaches the weblayer node in a scenario, the system tracks a campaign event with action = serve.
-This means the customer passed all the conditions in the scenario and reached the weblayer node—not that the weblayer was actually displayed.
+This confirms the customer passed all scenario conditions and reached the node — it doesn't mean the weblayer was displayed.

 The weblayer is displayed only when the customer also meets the weblayer's own entry criteria (consent, filters, display rules).
-When that happens, a separate banner event with action = show is tracked.
+When that happens, the platform tracks a separate banner event with action = show.

-This distinction matters when analyzing performance: a high serve count with a low show count usually means customers are reaching the node but being filtered out by the weblayer's own entry criteria.
+This distinction matters when analyzing performance.
+A high serve count with a low show count means customers are reaching the node but being filtered out by the weblayer's entry criteria.

 Set up the dashboard